Class Teachers: Ms Campbell & Mrs Murray

 Welcome to Pankhurst class!
 We are named after the inspirational Emmeline Pankhurst, who led a 40 year campaign which secured equal voting rights for women.
 Only days after her death, all women over the age of 21 were granted the same voting rights as men.
 Today, all men and women from the age of 18 can vote.

-- Spellings will be given out on Fridays and tested on the following Thursday.
+- Spellings will be sent out via Seesaw on Fridays and tested on the following Thursday.

-- Your child will continue to access Bug Club online for their class reading books (reminder log-in and new passwords will be sent home).
+- Your child will continue to access Bug Club online for their class reading books.
 Your child should be reading for at least 10-15 minutes a night and try to complete a Bug Club book at least every two weeks.
 The date started and completed, book title and comment about the book should be entered by your child.
 Please check your child’s reading record on a weekly basis and sign/comment if you read with your child.
 Paper books can be read in conjunction with the online books and can also be recorded in the reading record book.
-Remember, each recorded read counts towards the 100 reads award,
+Remember, each recorded read counts towards the 100 reads award.

 - Your child will receive a sticker on their class reading chart for each book they read and record.